snakehaihai/Extroperceptive_sensor_calibration/README.md

 This code was deisgned for mulitple 2D lidar calibration and now it is expanded for general extroperceptive sensors cases such as
 (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).

-So far the uploaded version is build with 3 sensor case.
-To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function
+The uploaded version is build with 3 sensor case.
+To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function.

 Only tested with Ubuntu 16.04, MRPT 1.5 and ROS-Kietic